PageGuide: Browser extension to assist users in navigating a webpage and locating information: Method

 \subsec{\FIND Subset.} For \FIND subset, we randomly sample 5 questions from Google Natural Questions \citep{naturalquestions2019}, which provides questions and answers grounded in webpage content.
 However, this source alone is not sufficient for the user study, as many examples are centered on Wikipedia-style pages with relatively short content, making the answers easy to find.
 To better evaluate the efficiency of the \textsc{\FIND} feature in diverse, long, and content-heavy webpage settings, we augment the task set with 5 additional \textsc{FIND} tasks from other websites.

 \subsec{\GUIDE Subset.} The goal of the \GUIDE dataset is to examine how well \agent assists users in completing web-based tasks through step-by-step guidance.
-This requires tasks that reflect real user needs and require a certain degree of human supervision (refer to \Cref{fig:guide_example}).
+We collect tasks that support user learning and human oversight (\eg \textit{``How do I set up 2-Step Verification?''}), and that reflect real user needs (refer to \Cref{fig:guide_example}).
 Existing datasets, such as Mind2Web~\citep{mind2web}, Online-Mind2Web~\citep{onlinemind2web}, and WebArena~\citep{webarena}, \textbf{are primarily designed to evaluate autonomous web agents rather than to examine how an agent assists a human user in completing a task}.
 As a result, some tasks are less appropriate for a user study since they are not well aligned with assistive guidance.
 We therefore construct a \GUIDE subset consisting of 138 tasks spanning 37 websites.
 From this larger task pool, we select 7 representative tasks for the user study.

 \subsec{\HIDE Subset.} The objective of the \textsc{\HIDE} dataset is to study whether \agent can hide specific webpage elements in response to a user's request.
 This requires tasks that pair a hide request with the exact webpage elements that should be concealed.
 To the best of our knowledge, existing benchmarks do not capture this specific problem.
 We therefore introduce a dedicated \HIDE subset consisting of 108 tasks, including 67 easy, 22 medium, and 19 hard instances.
 We define task difficulty based on the number of target item types specified in the user request: easy tasks involve hiding a single type of target (\eg \textit{``Hide all advertisements on the page''}), medium tasks involve two types (\eg \textit{``Hide all posts that relate to Microsoft or Amazon''}), and hard tasks involve three or more (\eg \textit{``Hide all food items that contain pineapple, pepper and ginger''}).
 We then select 10 \textsc{\HIDE} tasks for the user study.
 We also evaluate the agent's performance on the full \textsc{\HIDE} dataset to provide broader quantitative context for our user-study results (see \Apref{sec:model_performance}).